andyrozman/chord4/etc/ReadMe.txt

 Find one you like at http://www.javasoft.com/j2se

 ===== CREDITS =====
-CHORD has been developped and is still being maintained by Martin Leclerc and Mario Dorion.
+CHORD has been developed and is still being maintained by Martin Leclerc and Mario Dorion.

 We would like to thanks the following individuals: